 Everything Must Change…20 Reasons Why Change Is Good.

-Fact is, most people feel change will have an immediate negative impact on their life or career.
+Most people feel change will have an immediate negative impact on their life or career.

 20 Reasons Change Is Good For You